Goodbye Anxiety & Tiredness? This Device Claims To Charge You Like A Mobile Phone

 Psychotherapist Helena Lewis tells me that for the management of SAD, light therapy is only part of the solution.
 "Light therapy can be incredibly beneficial, but it is artificial.
 We need to find a balance between using light therapy and artificial solutions, and not destroying our natural rhythms."
 She added: "Taking vitamin D, exercising and maintaining a healthy diet are all far superior, effective ways of keeping SAD symptoms at bay."

-For £175, perhaps you're better off saving for that flight to Bondi, after all.
+For $275 CAD, perhaps you're better off saving for that flight to Bondi, after all.

 Advertisement